 - Poets may use any original poem in their repertoire in any round, including poems used in previous open slams and poems used to qualify in previous years.

 - If there is a single slam, the top eleven cumulative scorers will be invited to semi-finals.
 If there are two prelim slams, the top five cumulative scorers in each prelim will be invited; if one slam is larger than the other, six will advance from the larger slam.
-If there is a tie for the last spot in the prelim to advance, all tied poets will advance.
+If there is a tie for the last spot in any prelim to advance, all tied poets will be invited to advance.